 During World War II, as we know, Iraq was briefly controlled by a government sympathetic to the Axis, under a prime minister named Rashid Ali al-Gaylani.
 He rode a wave of Arab nationalism (or pan-Arabism if you prefer)—an ideology that obviously rejected British control of the country—to power, and in early May 1941 he drove Abd al-Ilah out of the country and took power for himself (Faisal II was all of six when this happened).
 Britain quickly invaded, and the subsequent Anglo-Iraqi War lasted well into…the end of that same month.
 But while Gaylani’s efforts went bust, the sentiment of Arab nationalism wasn’t going anywhere.

 Once Abd al-Ilah was back in charge, it wouldn’t have been out of the question for the Hashemites to embrace this nationalist fever and run with it.
 After all, Sharif Hussein’s decision to declare himself Caliph shortly before the Saudis sent him packing was itself motivated by a kind of Arab nationalism.
 In fact, the Hashemites did try to adopt pan-Arabism in some ways in the 1940s.
 But in the 1950s, Arab nationalism mostly meant Nasserism, as in Egyptian leader Gamal Abdel Nasser, and Nasserism was anti-monarch and pro-republicanism (or pro-Nasser if we really want to be honest about it).
 This obviously wasn’t the kind of ideology that an Iraqi monarchy could really abide.
-But among the Iraqi population Arab nationalist sentiment continued to grow, and a group of Iraqi army officers looked at what Nasser and his fellow Egyptian army officers had done in 1952 and started to get some ideas.
+But among the Iraqi population Arab nationalist sentiment continued to grow, and a group of Iraqi army officers looked at what Gamal Abdel Nasser and his fellow Egyptian army officers had done in 1952 and started to get some ideas.